U of M doubles participation in Commuter Challenge

 Provincially, the Commuter Challenge is coordinated by Green Action Centre.
 Grand prizes for the event include a free transit pass for a year, a $500 Via Rail voucher, two weekend passes to the Winnipeg Folk Festival, and more.
 All prize winners will be notified after Friday, June 16.

-The Office of Sustainability is busy tabulating the results of the U of M’s first friendly inter-department competition.
-Stay tuned to learn which department has won ice-cream sandwiches for all.
+The Office of Sustainability tabulated the results of the U of M’s first friendly inter-department competition.
+Drum roll please…the winners are:

 If you are looking for another reason to dust off your bike this summer, participate in Bike to Work Day on Friday, June 23.